Everaldo Pereira

-Everaldo Dias Pereira (born 22 February 1956), better known as Pastor Everaldo, is a Brazilian pastor, businessman and politician affiliated with the Social Christian Party (PSC).
-He is a pastor in the Assembly of God church and has been the national president of the PSC.
+Everaldo Dias Pereira (born 22 February 1956), better known as Pastor Everaldo, is a Brazilian pastor, businessman and politician affiliated with Podemos.
+He is a pastor in the Assembly of God church and has been the national president of the Social Christian Party (PSC) until its merger with Podemos in 2023.
 He was the PSC's candidate for President of Brazil in the 2014 election, in which he placed fifth, with 0.75 percent of the total votes.

 Biography

 Pereira is the son of pastor Heraldo and missionary Dilma and was born in Acari, a poor neighborhood in the North Zone of Rio de Janeiro.
 His parents gave him the same name as his uncle.
 The family residence was the location of the Assembly of God Madureira Ministry.
 He has five siblings: Meirelaine, Ivete, Edivaldo, Edmilson and Marcos.

 Pereira learned to work early.
 At age six, he was already helping his father sell plant pots at fairs.
 At ten, he made friends with marketers and started selling bananas, mugs and cups.
 He also became a bricklayer and an office errand boy.

 When Pereira was 14, he was approved in a public tender and accepted into the Reinsurance Institute of Brazil (IRB).
 At 17 years old, he joined the Economy and Finances College of Rio de Janeiro and paid for his studies with the salary received from his work at the institute.
 Later, he created his own company.
 By the 1989 election, he had become an active supporter of presidential candidate Leonel Brizola and a public figure.

 Pereira's second wife is gospel singer Ester Batista, and he is a father to three children.
 He was previously married to Maeli de Almeida.
 Between the two marriages, he was in a relationship with Kátia Miriam Offredi Maia, who accused him of physical aggression, followed by death threats.
 Kátia Miriam claimed she was in a stable union with Pereira.